RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 the `run` function without touching `args` at all.

-With `alt` picking between two alternatives and each alternatives potentially consuming the same command line options both branches must get exactly the same set of inputs and the final set of changes to `args` should come from the succeeding branch:
+With `alt` picking between two alternatives and each alternatives potentially consuming the same command line options, both branches must get exactly the same set of inputs and the final set of changes to `args` should come from the succeeding branch:

 ```rust